Board of Directors

 Robin Laufer, M.S.
 Ed, RYT 500 is a professional level Kripalu Yoga Teacher.
 She completed the 200 hour teacher training program with Paula Heitzner.
 She has studied Mind/Body Integration and the Chakras with Anodea Judith, Energy Medicine in Donna Eden's Program and Shamanism with Ray Crist.
 She uses an eclectic mix of hatha yoga styles, energy awareness and humor to help her students achieve self awareness ease and joy.

-Robin has been a yoga practitioner of yoga for the past 20 years and has been teaching at the New Age Center and the YMCA, in Nyack, N.Y. since 2000.
-Robin is also an Education Coordinator for the Head Start Program in Westchester County.
+Robin has been a practitioner of yoga for the past 20 years and has been teaching at the New Age Center and the YMCA, in Nyack, N.Y. since 2000.
+Robin was also an Education Coordinator for the Head Start Program in Westchester County.
 She brings her passion and joy of yoga into all aspects of her being.

 Lisa Sloane, M.A., R.Y.T. began her yoga teaching journey in 2004 when she taught a few yoga classes when the teacher was unavailable.
 She fell in love with teaching and went on to train with Tao Porchon Lynch at the Westchester Yoga Institute in Hartsdale, New York.
 Sloane received her 200-hour certification in 2005 and has been teaching ever since.
 Her training draws from several styles of yoga including Iyengar, Vinyasa, Viniyoga, Meridian-based yoga and Yin Yoga.
 Ever a student, she continues to amplify her yoga teacher training with workshops and ongoing study.
 Sloane is a Registered Yoga Teacher with the Yoga Alliance.
 An artist and graphic designer by profession, she contributes her graphic skills to the design and layout of the monthly YTA newsletter.